ABDRZ/getAndCleanDataProject/codebook.md

 6- we merge the rows of xtr and xts to obtain a table (xrs) that have the same columns as xtr and xts

-7- finally we subset the xrs table to keep only the columns related to mean and standard deviation measurement + the activity lable and the subject
+7- finally we subset the xrs table to keep only the columns related to mean and standard deviation measurement + the activity label and the subject

-##tidying data set with the average of each variable for each activity and each subject.
+#tidy_xys(): tidying data set with the average of each variable for each activity and each subject.

-1- first we ensure that there are no dublicated columns in the xtr table 2- we agregate the table according to activity lables and subjects 3- we compute the mean of all remaining columns for each row.
+1- first we ensure that there are no dublicated columns (related to activity code and subject) in the xtr table

-## inertial data
+2- we agregate the table according to activity lables and subjects

-since the columns set in inertial data is different than the columns set in x_train.txt, x_test.txt, one can process this set of data separtely using the same steps as described before.
+3- we compute the mean of all remaining columns for each row.